InRule/DMNModeler/doc/DecisionTables.md

 # Import/Export
-The menu options for importing and exporting Decision Tables are in the same group "DMN" on the Home ribbon tab, as for importing and exporting DMN Models.
+The menu options for importing and exporting decision tables are in the same group "DMN" on the Home ribbon tab, as for importing and exporting DMN models.

 ![InRule Import Export_Menu](../images/InRuleDMN_Import_Export_Menu.PNG)

-Decision Tables can be imported from an external .dmn file.
-There is no restriction related to the number of Decision Tables that can be imported into irAuthor; the import will make the best attempt to import all the Decision Tables found in the referenced file.
-First, the user has to select from the left navigation pane, the tab "Decisions" and then select the specific Decision definition node or Decision Rule Set node where the imported objects will be placed.
+Decision tables can be imported from an external .dmn file.
+There is no restriction related to the number of decision tables that can be imported into irAuthor; the import will make the best attempt to import all the decision tables found in the referenced file.
+First, the user has to select from the left navigation pane, the tab "Decisions" and then select the specific Decision definition node or Decision rule set node where the imported objects will be placed.
 Once this selection is made, the "Import" -> "Decision Table(s) from .dmn file" option from the ribbon menu will be enabled.
 After clicking on the menu option, the user will be prompted to choose a local file with .dmn extension.

 ![InRule Import Decision Table](../images/InRuleDMN_Import_DecisionTable.PNG)

-If the chosen file has a different extension than .dmn, an error dialog box is presented and, similarly to the behavior when importing a DMN Model, and no import is performed.
+If the chosen file has a different extension than .dmn, an error dialog box is presented and, similarly to the behavior when importing a DMN model, and no import is performed.

 ![InRule Invalid File on Import Decision Model](../images/InRuleDMN_InvalidFileForImport.PNG)

 After the confirmation on the file to be imported, irAuthor will perform two operations:
-1. Import the Decision Table(s).
+1. Import the decision table(s).
-2. For each column from the imported Decision Table(s), automatically create inputs and outputs for the currently selected decision.
-So for example if the imported Decision Table has the temperature outside and chance of rain as input data, then two variables will be defined for the selected decision. irAuthor will automatically modify the name of duplicate decision table names.
+2. For each column from the imported decision table(s), automatically create inputs and outputs for the currently selected decision.
+So for example if the imported decision table has the temperature outside and chance of rain as input data, then two variables will be defined for the selected decision. irAuthor will automatically modify the name of duplicate decision table names.

 While exporting decision tables you should consider the following:
 - If the user selection is a decision rule set, then all the decision tables from there will be exported to a single .dmn file.